Many factors can cause damage to a car Engine, but how do you tell if an engine is damaged due to no oil?

 Since oil helps reduce friction on moving parts in the engine, a seized or knocked engine is the most common way to tell if an engine is damaged from zero oil.

-You’ll also notice the moving metals in the engine have been grounded, overheat, and become unresponsive; this is often accompanied by excess smoke from the engine.
+You’ll also notice that the moving metals in the engine have been grounded, overheated, and become unresponsive, which is often accompanied by excess smoke from the engine.

 Here are a few notable signs to let you know about damage if there is no oil.